dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 downwards inference on it using the pattern's context type schema is complete), we can type check the pattern.

-Also variable, list, map, record, and extractor patterns only match a value of a certain *required type*.
+Also variable, list, map, record, and object patterns only match a value of a certain *required type*.
 These patterns are prohibited in an irrefutable context if the matched value isn't assignable to that type.
 We define the required type for those patterns here.
 Some examples and the corresponding required types: